Earth’s Long-Term Warming Trend, 1880-2015

-According to new data from American science agencies, 2015 was the hottest year on record.
+According to new data from American science agencies like NASA and NOAA, 2015 was the hottest year on record.

 The report released by the National Oceanic and Atmospheric Administration (NOAA) said Not only was last year the hottest year on record (records began in 1880), it broke the previous record held in 2014 by the widest margin ever observed.

 The average temperature across global land and ocean surfaces in 2015 were 0.90 Celsius above the 20th century average,” the NOAA report said.